jbannick/hellokata-java/src/log4j2/hellolog4j2configxml/README.md

 04:50:56.785 [main] WARN  HelloLog4J2ConfigXML - This is a warn entry
 04:50:56.785 [main] ERROR HelloLog4J2ConfigXML - This is an error entry

-A file named hellolog4j2.log containing the same entries should be written to the ./logs directory.
+A file named hellolog4j2.log containing the same entries should be written to your ./logs directory.